Ensemble Methods: Wisdom of Crowds

 Ensemble methods combine multiple weak models into a strong one through bagging (parallel, independent) or boosting (sequential, corrective).

-Here's a fact that surprises most people: on structured, tabular data, random forests and gradient-boosted trees beat neural networks more often than not.
+On structured, tabular data, random forests and gradient-boosted trees beat neural networks more often than not.
 Not because trees are smarter, but because combining many simple models is often better than one complex one.

 Learning Objectives